alco/TastyKVO/README.md

 ## Memory Management ##

-_The library has not been tested with GC_.

 _The library has not been tested with ARC_.

+The library has not been tested with GC somewhat, but not in production code.

 It is ***important*** that you unregister an object from KVO notifications before it is deallocated.
 Failing to do so may cause unpredictable consequences